SabrineCherif/TrelloChallenge/README.md

 ## Run the Tests

-To run them test, change the current working directory:
+To run tests, change the current working directory:

 ```bash
 cd TrelloChallenge